igrishaev/whew/README.md

 The `deref` function described above is nothing but a combo of `fold` and `.get` invocations.

-Usually you don't need to fold futures manually as `then`, `catch` and other macros do it for you.
+Usually you don't need to fold futures manually because `then`, `catch` and other macros do it for you.

 ### Zipping, Any-of, One-of

 The `zip` macro accepts a number of forms.
 Each form is turned into an async future.
 The result is a future that gets completed when all the futures complete (either successfully or with an exception).
-It will have a vector of plain
+It gets a vector of plain values:
-values:

 ~~~clojure
 (-> ($/zip 1 ($/future ($/future 2)) 3)